gpeterson406/GreenwoodBanner_Book/_book/03-oneWayAnova.md

 extracting the $F$-ratio which is in the 4<sup>th</sup> column of the ``anova``
 output:

-(ref:fig3-7) Histogram and density curve of the permutation distribution of the F-statistic with bold, vertical line for observed value of the test statistic of 2.77.

 ```r
 Tobs <- anova(lm(Years ~ Attr, data=MockJury))[1,4]; Tobs